Networking in Nursing: Why It Matters for Students and Professionals

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at 866-892-1562.

-What is the importance of networking in nursing?
-Networking in nursing offers numerous benefits, including exploring different nursing specialties, working toward career advancement, offering and receiving emotional support, and staying on top of industry changes.
-You can begin building a professional network even before graduating from nursing school.
+Why is networking important in nursing?
+Some benefits of networking in nursing include gaining insight on different nursing specialties, working toward career advancement, offering and receiving emotional support, and staying on top of industry changes.
+You can begin building a professional network as a nursing student.

 nurses talking in hallway